aiida-cusp/aiida-cusp/docs/source/installation/get_plugin_ready.rst

    Before continuing, please check the displayed list for possible errors!
 Continue and store? [y/N]: y Created new VaspPotcarFile node with UUID c6dd3acc-7ffe-44de-b638-4dff4ff8bab8 at ID 918

+Check the printed summary to check if the potential was recognized correctly and press ``Y`` to continue and save the potential with the shown attributes to the database.

 .. note::

+   In later calculations you can choose from the different stored potentials by referencing to the ``name``, ``functional`` and ``version`` printed to the screen when adding the potential.
+   Fixing all of the three attributes uniquely defines a pseudo-potential which is the reason why these attributes are used as potential identifiers throughout this plugin.

-   Use the ``vasp data potcar list`` command to get an overview of the available potentials, i.e.
+   If you want know which potentials are already stored, use the ``vasp data potcar list`` command to get an overview of the available potentials, i.e.

    .. code:: console